Your hours of work and working arrangements

 You’ll record your working hours on TRS (Time Recording System) and guidance can be found on Share Point.

 Your salary and associated terms and conditions, including how to claim back expenses, are detailed in your Contract.
-If you need a copy of this, contact the HR Office on 86500.
+If you need a copy of this, contact the People and Culture Office on 86500.

 We’re an equal pay employer and our negotiated grading structure is clear and transparent and includes analytical job evaluation of all roles on the pay spine to ensure pay equality.
 We publish equal pay audits which compare the pay of women and men doing jobs of equal value.
 Take a look at our latest Gender Pay Gap Report and Action Plan.